 Iron Man is one of Marvel’s most popular superheroes of all time, appearing in cartoons, video games, crossing over with characters most notably Spider-Man and merchandise consisting of action figures, t-shirts, costumes, silverware, posters, collectibles etc.

 Development of Iron Man finally resurfaced when Hollywood studios successfully capitalize on superhero films in The 2000’s including the X-Men series, Sam Raimi’s Spider-Man Trilogy & Christopher Nolan rebooting Batman.
 Producer, Kevin Feige felt encouraged surrounding the financial and critical success on what the superhero genre can do in terms of storytelling.
 He wanted to create a cohesive narrative by expanding the mythology based on individual characters then crossing them together for a big event much like the comics when every single character bands together to fight a much powerful threat beyond their capabilities.
 Thus, the Marvel Cinematic Universe was born.
 (MCU for short)

 Director/Actor, Jon Favreau personally selected Robert Downey Jr. after seeing his performance in Shane Black’s Kiss Kiss Bang Bang.
 When Robert won the part, Marvel fans and the general public were shocked upon learning that Robert will play the title character.
 The reason why people freaked out, is because Robert used to have a drug problem, which resulted in him getting fired on the set of Ally McBeal.
-After Iron Man was released, fans and movie goers were satisfied that Robert is finally got his career back on track as well as feeling sober.
+After Iron Man was released, fans and movie goers were satisfied that Robert has finally got his career back on track as well as feeling sober.